aws-samples/cfn101-workshop/workshop/content/basics/templates/flipping-formats-and-cleanup/_index.md

 {{% /expand %}}

 {{%expand "Want to see the solution?" %}}
-Choose to use the two following options: `-n -c` (or `--no-flip --clean`) for `cfn-flip` to maintain the same format (in this case, YAML), and to perform opinionated cleanup actions.
-Choose to run the following command, in your workspace:
+Use the two following options: `-n -c` (or `--no-flip --clean`) for `cfn-flip` to maintain the same format (in this case, YAML), and to perform opinionated cleanup actions.
+Run the following command in your workspace:

 ```shell
 $ cfn-flip -n -c example_parameter.yaml example_parameter_updated.yaml